 Civ Engr 355.
 Blast Effects and Protective Structures.
 3(1).
 The purpose of this course is to educate cadets on protective design strategies to mitigate blast damage and progressive collapse of structures.
 An understanding of the principals covered in this course is critical for the safe design of USAF structures that may be subjected to blast events.
 Topics include: computation of blast loads on structures, computation of blast-loaded structural components’ dynamic responses, design of structural components to achieve prescribed levels of performance for specific blast scenarios, and analyses of structures to determine potential for progressive collapse.
 Final project.
 Coreq: Civ Engr 372.
 Sem hrs: 3 fall.

 Civ Engr 361.
 Fundamental Hydraulics.
-3(1) Application of the principles of incompressible fluid mechanics.
-Topics include: fluid properties, manometry, forces on submerged bodies, open channel flow, and conduit flow.
-Impulse-momentum, energy methods, Hardy-Cross method for balancing flows in distribution systems and sewer design are also covered.
+3(1) Introduction of the principles of incompressible fluid mechanics.
+Topics include: fluid properties, pressure measurement and manometry, hydrostatics, forces on submerged surfaces, buoyancy and stability, continuity, the energy equation, pipe flow, pipe networks, impulse-momentum principle, and open channel flow.
+Hydraulics laboratories with reports.
 Final exam.
-Prerequisites: Engr Mech 220 and Civ Engr 351 or department approval.
-Sem hrs: 3 fall.
+Prereq: Engr Mech 220 and Civ Engr 351 or department approval.
+Sem hrs: 3 fall or spring.

 Civ Engr 362.
 Introduction to Environmental Engineering.
 3(1).
 Fundamental theory and principles and preliminary design of unit operations in environmental engineering.
 Topics include air and water pollution, municipal and hazardous waste treatment, water chemistry, microbiology, mass balance, reactor theory and kinetics, and physical process theory.
 Final exam.
 Prereq: Engr Mech 220.
 Coreq: Civ Engr 361.
 Sem hrs: 3 fall or spring.